 - Mary Vincent, Spain, 1833-2002 (Oxford, 2007).

 Weekly Seminar Reading

-This seminar will give you an overview of the history of the Spanish Protectorate of Morocco from 1912 through to 1956, situating it within Spain's larger history of shared entaglements with North Africa.
-It will make explicit the kind of political history we will read and write in this module, and it will introduce you to the themes that we will encourter over the course of the year.
+This seminar will give you an overview of the history of the Spanish Protectorate of Morocco from 1912 through to 1956, situating it within Spain's larger history of shared entanglements with North Africa.
+It will make explicit the kind of political history we will read and write in this module, and it will introduce you to the themes that we will encounter over the course of the year.

 - David Stenner, “Mediterranean Crossroads: Spanish-Moroccan Relations in Past and Present,” Journal of North African Studies (2018), pp. 1-10.

 - Susan Gilson Miller, A History of Modern Morocco: 1830-2000 (Cambridge, 2013), pp. 88-161.